ITALIAN LINGUISTICS

 Go to Moodle page

 This course is part of the Bachelor Degree in Humanities (Lettere), curriculum of Science of the literary text and communication.
 The course aims to provide students with a basic knowledge of the internal structures and socio-linguistic uses and contexts of Italian.
-Special attention will be given to the study of Italian lexicon and lexicography.
+Special attention will be given to particular aspects in the field of phonology, morphology, syntax and vocabulary.

 By the end of the course students are expected to: